 Emile Griffith's professional boxing career spanned more than 19 years — from 1958 to 1977.

-Griffith made his debut against Joe Parham at the age of 20 on June 2, 1958, defeating Parham via 4 round PTS.
+Griffith made his professional boxing debut against Joe Parham at the age of 20 on June 2, 1958, defeating Parham via 4 round PTS.
 He went on to win 12 more consecutive fights after the debut, which included 5 wins via stoppage.

 Griffith had his first world title fight at the age of 23 on April 1, 1961 after 24 professional fights, against Benny Paret for the welterweight NBA, NYSAC, and The Ring titles.
 He defeated Paret via 13th round KO to become the welterweight champion of the world.

-He was a three-time undisputed world champion — at middleweight (2x) and welterweight, and won 11 world titles at 2 weight classes.
+He was a three-time undisputed world champion — at middleweight (2x) and welterweight, and won 11 world titles at two weight classes.
 He was elevated as world champion twice.
 For all the details about Griffith's world title wins and defenses refer to "Emile Griffith World Titles".

 His last professional fight was a non-title bout against British boxer Alan Minter at 39 years of age, on July 30, 1977.
 Griffith lost the fight via 10 round PTS.